Definition of Disability:

 - Your disability has lasted or is expected to last for at least one year or to result in death.

-As you can see, there is a time requirement to receive disability benefits.
-Thus, an individual who undergoes a major medical procedure such as surgery, but returns to work after 11 months and two weeks, is not likely eligible for benefits.
+As you can see, there is a time requirement to receive disability benefits, often called the “one year rule.”
+Thus, an individual who undergoes a major medical procedure such as surgery but returns to work after 11 months and two weeks is not likely to be eligible for benefits.

 This is a strict definition of disability.
 Social Security program rules assume that working families have access to other resources to provide support during periods of short-term disabilities, including workers’ compensation, insurance, savings, and investments.